Enter your Zip Code to see if we serve your area:

 Retaining walls serve to retain the lateral pressure of soil.
 More simply, retaining walls are used to hold back soil and substrate from moving due to the effects of gravity and erosion.
 Retaining walls are typically designed out of concrete, stone, wood (including railroad ties), vinyl, masonry, steel, or brick.

 If your retaining wall is tilting, separated from adjoining walls, buckling, cracked, or crumbling, Fortress Foundation Solutions can provide you with an expert repair solution.
 Our foundation wall experts can identify the cause of the problem and restore your wall to its original condition.

 Call us today at 1-844-877-3244 or click below to get a free estimate on retaining wall repair.
-We offer free estimates in Lynchburg, Roanoke, Charlottesville and throughout the surrounding areas.
+We offer free estimates in Lynchburg, Bethesda, Frederick and throughout the surrounding areas.

 Collapsing retaining walls will eventually fail if not properly addressed with a permanent repair solution.

 Signs of a failing retaining wall are usually easy to identify, but it's important to know that these symptoms will become increasingly worse over time.
 Unless proper repairs are made, the wall will eventually fail completely.

 Most often, a retaining wall will show signs of failure in one of three ways:

 Collapsing/tilting retaining walls: Soil issues and/or poor construction are often the culprits for retaining walls that are tilting.
 This can happen if the footing toe is too small or if the wall wasn't properly reinforced.
 Railroad tie retaining walls can begin to collapse due to wood rot or deterioration.
 Most retaining walls require drainage "weeps".
 If water accumulates behind the wall, this additional weight can cause clay soils to expand, leading to cracks and tilting.